1973 Israeli raid in Lebanon: Background

 Najjar, Adwan, and Nasser lived near one another in a pair of seven-story buildings on Verdun Street in a fashionable area of West Beirut.
 These buildings were residential housing for both British and Italian families along with Arab families.
 One building housed Al-Najjar, and a building across the street housed Adwan and Nasser.
 Intelligence had also been obtained on the address of Khalil al-Wazir, the PLO's second-in-command, but he lived further away from the three others.
 In addition to information about their residences, high-grade intelligence had also been amassed on other PLO targets in Lebanon such as weapons workshops, command posts, and offices.
 It was decided to assassinate Najjar, Adwan, and Nasser.

-The Mossad subsequently deployed a female agent codenamed Nielsen to Beirut in January 1973 to amass further intelligence so that an assassination operation could be planned.
+The Mossad subsequently deployed Yael Man, a female agent codenamed Nielsen to Beirut in January 1973 to amass further intelligence so that an assassination operation could be planned.
 She arrived in Lebanon under the cover story that she was there to conduct research for a television series on the life of Lady Hester Stanhope which she was planning on writing.
 She rented an apartment in a building exactly opposite the two buildings where Najjar, Adwan, and Nasser lived and clandestinely photographed potential landing areas and the target buildings, also meticulously recording the routines of those in the buildings.

 Although sufficient intelligence had been amassed to enable an assassination, the Mossad still faced a dilemma in how to carry them out.
 As the buildings were in a densely populated areas, the use of explosives was ruled out due to a high likelihood of killing civilians, and the assassinations would have to be close-contact.
 The Mossad agents already in Lebanon were there for deep-cover surveillance and did not have sufficient training, while combatants from the Mossad's kidon unit who could carry out such assassinations lacked convincing cover stories to infiltrate Lebanon and remain there long enough to carry out the mission.
 It was also deemed near-impossible for a kidon team to be able to quickly escape after conducting such an operation.
 As a result, the conclusion was reached that the Mossad could not carry out such a mission on its own and it would have to be a military operation, as only the Israel Defense Forces had the necessary forces for such an operation.